vbelz/Speech-enhancement/README.md

 <img src="img/denoise_ts_10classes.gif" alt="Timeserie denoising" title="Speech enhancement"/>

 As an extreme testing, I applied to some voices blended with many noises at a high level.
-The network appeared to work surprisingly well for the denoising.
+The network appeared to work surprisingly well for the denoising.The total time to denoise a 5 sec audio was around 4 sec (using classical CPU).

 Below some examples:

 > Example 1: